datajohan-karlberg/ESP8266-talk-to-LOGO-PLC-by-Modbus/README.md

 ### LOGO Programming
 ![Pict 2022-03-17 10-13-45 001](https://user-images.githubusercontent.com/33222123/158780216-3f94da20-7d3e-4242-a830-c63c51adb4f1.jpg)
 This is the program in LOGO PLC.
 In top is sender that sends coil 10 evry seconds.
 Next section test coil 11 and connect it to relay 1 in LOGO.
 LOGO have IP 192.168.0.3 in this case but it not important.
+Coilnumbers are not same in Arduino-world and LOGO-world.
+Coil 9 in Arduino is coil 10 in LOGO-world.
+(Little bit confusing)

 ### Used Library